I was born in

 recent incarnation, it is refered to as the Voyager Interstellar

-instrument on Voyager 2 will make measurements in the interstellar medium.
+instrument on Voyager 2 is now making measurements in the local interstellar medium.